Canadian Course Fees and Cost of Living

 Accommodation

-International students will require a study permit to study at a Canadian university or Designated Learning Institution.
-The cost of this permit is approximately CAD 150.
+International students are required to obtain a study permit to enrol in Canadian educational institutions.
+The application fee for this permit is approximately CAD 150.

 If you have any questions about the above and how to fund your studies in Canada, arrange a free consultation with SI-Canada today.
 Don't forget our scholarship search can also help you find funding to support your stay here.